alnazer/wc-cbk/readme.md

 or
 From merchant’s WordPress admin
 1. Go to plugin section-> Add new
-2. Search for “CBK Payment Gateway for knet on WooCommerce”
+2. Search for “CBK Al-Tijari Payment Gateway Knet”
 3. Click on Install Now
 4. Click on Activate

 ## Usage

-go to woocommerce setting in side menu and select tab payment and active Cbk via Knet from list
+go to woocommerce setting in side menu and select tab payment and active Cbk (Al-Tijari) via Knet from list

 ## License